 08. Blue Ox SwayPro Weight Distributing Hitch BXW1000 – Peace of Mind for Long-Distance Travel

-The Blue Ox SwayPro weight distributing hitch has a preset hitch ball and other stress-free features which gives a peace of mind to people on vacation.
+The Blue Ox SwayPro weight distributing hitch has a preset hitch ball and other stress-free features which give peace of mind to people on vacation.
 It is easy to install and functions properly, and quick to transfer to another trailer as needed.

 This Blue Ox hitch also provides even weight distribution and sway control at higher speeds, even in heavy traffic with semis and inclement weather with high crosswinds.

-This is a functional hitch for long distances and does well in the mountains with travel trailers.
-This hitch is also perfectly noiseless and there is no need to disconnect it when backing up in a parking lot.
+It is a functional hitch for long distances and does well in the mountains with travel trailers.
+They are also perfectly noiseless and there is no need to disconnect it when backing up in a parking lot.

 09. Curt Round Bar Weight Distribution Hitch 17007 – Smooth Tows with Tongue Weight Relief

 Curt round bar weight distribution hitch is versatile in the fact that it is adaptable to fit different tow vehicles as well as trailers.